 How much weight do people regain after stopping GLP-1?

-The most cited number comes from the STEP-1 extension.
-Participants who lost 17.3 percent of body weight on semaglutide regained 11.6 percent within a year of switching to placebo, which works out to about 68 percent of the loss returning.
-Tirzepatide trials show a similar pattern, with most regain happening in the first six months off the medication.
-The average masks wide variation.
-People who keep daily weighing, hit a protein target around one gram per pound of bodyweight, lift weights two or three times a week, and sleep seven hours regain far less.
-People who stop tracking and revert to pre-medication eating regain more.
-The medication did not change the math, it temporarily made the math easier.
+The most cited figure comes from the STEP-1 extension.
+Participants who lost 17.3 percent of body weight on semaglutide regained 11.6 percent within a year of switching to placebo, roughly two thirds of the loss coming back.
+Tirzepatide trials show a similar pattern, with most regain in the first six months off the medication.
+The average hides wide variation.
+People who keep weighing regularly, hit a protein target, train with weights a couple of times a week, and protect their sleep tend to regain less.
+People who stop tracking and drift back to pre-medication eating tend to regain more.
+The medication did not change the underlying math, it temporarily made the math easier.
+None of this is medical advice, your own course depends on factors you and your doctor know best.

 Related questions